ktlnn/react-portfolio/README.md

 ```

 ## Business Context
 Full Stack Web Developers want to be able to showcase their skills and projects utilizing a coding language that is relevant to the coding community.
 Creating a portfolio with React.js allows for employers to get a feel for how well the developer can code in that language.
-Employers will also be able to see if their skillset matches their vision.
+Employers will also be able to see if their skillset matches their companies' vision.

 ## Available Scripts
 In your terminal: